 Please keep in mind that in this course, we automatically drop your lowest lab activity grade and your lowest homework assignment grade.
-If you have to miss a lab activity, or if you forget to complete a homework assignment by the deadline (or miss the deadline), we will automatically take your first missed lab activity and your first missed homework assignment to be your lowest grades (in that you will receive 0 for not completing these assignments), no matter what the reason for missing these assignments is.
+If you have to miss a lab activity, or if you forget to complete a homework assignment by the deadline (or miss the deadline), we will automatically take your first missed lab activity and your first missed homework assignment to be your lowest grades (in that you will receive 0 for not completing the assignments), no matter what the reason for missing these assignments is.
 For this reason, please do not ask us to make up this work.
-If you have to miss additional work after these first missed assignments, we will work with you to help you make up that additional missed work, as long as you reach out to us about this quickly (and no later than one week after the missed deadline).
+If you have to miss additional work after these first two missed assignments, we will work with you to help you make up that additional missed work.
 We allow for these assignment grades to be dropped because we recognize that sometimes, unavoidable things happen that might affect your ability to complete your work and we do not want you to worry about having to make up work in these situations.

-Lab activities: There are 14 lab activities that you will complete during the semester.
+Lab activities: There are 11 lab activities that you will complete during the semester.
 These activities provide you with opportunities to apply and extend what you are learning in your reading and through lectures.
 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview.
-You can also get to most lab activities by clicking on the Assignments link on the left side of the course page, or on the Quizzes link (for Lab #1 and Lab #14).
+You can also get to most lab activities by clicking on the Assignments link on the left side of the course page, or on the Quizzes link (for Lab #1 and Lab #11).
 Each activity will involve several questions that will require short answers, and, for most lab activities, you should save your work as a Word or PDF file and then submit it through the appropriate link within the weekly module.
-Lab activities are always due on Fridays by 11:55 p.m., with the exception of Lab Activity #1 (due the first Sunday of the semester at 11:55 p.m.) and Lab Activity #14 (due the final Wednesday of the semester at 11:55 p.m.).
+Most lab activities are due on Fridays by 11:55 p.m., with the exception of Lab Activity #1 (due the first Sunday of the summer semester) and Lab Activity #11 (due the final Monday of the semester at 11:55 p.m.).
 We strongly encourage you to start the activities early and to post questions about the activities in the appropriate Carmen discussion forums if you need help (separate forums will be set up each week for questions related to the content for the week).
 Ideally, the lab activities will provide you with opportunities to interact with your peers and help your peers.

-With the exceptions of Lab #1 and Lab #14, each lab activity is graded based on completeness and correctness (Lab #1 and Lab #14 are based entirely on correctness).
+With the exceptions of Lab #1 and Lab #11, each lab activity is graded based on completeness and correctness.
 If you complete the activity, regardless of your answers, you will get 50% (or 5 points) on the assignment.
 The remaining 50% (or 5 points) of the grade is based on a random selection of problems that we will grade based on correctness.
 It is important that you answer all questions on each activity and ask for help if you need it!
 The teaching assistants will grade your lab activities and you can generally expect feedback within 7 days.
 Prior to sharing individual feedback with you, we will post an answer key for the lab activity within a day of the deadline so you can get immediate feedback.
+Lab #1 and Lab #11 are based entirely on correctness.